- Home

 6. Get involved in music

 Have a read of our article, 7 of the easiest musical talents for adults to learn, to find out which instruments are easiest to pick up.
 Remember, many lessons can be done digitally, so you don’t even need to leave home to learn.
-Alternatively, if you’re looking for a social element, you might want to think about joining a choir.
+Alternatively, if you’re looking for a social element, you might like to think about joining a choir.
 There are plenty of community choirs all over the country.

 For more ideas about how to introduce more music into your life, head over to our music section or check out the musical events coming up on Rest Less Events.